ELENA-LANG/elena-lang/README.md

 ELENA Project looks for programmers interested in learning the language and providing feedback.

-Some of the best ways to contribute are to try things out, file bugs, and join in design conversations.
+### 1. Bugs, questions, suggestions?

+If you've noticed a bug or have a question go ahead and [make one](https://github.com/ELENA-LANG/elena-lang/issues/new)!

+### 2. Implement "up for grab" issues

+You may implement one of the open [issues](https://github.com/ELENA-LANG/elena-lang/labels/up%20for%20grabs).

+### 3. Rosetta code

-You may try to implementing some of [Rosetta code tasks](http://rosettacode.org/wiki/Category:Elena)
+You may try to implementing some of [Rosetta code tasks](http://rosettacode.org/wiki/Category:Programming_Tasks) which are not yet implemented

 ## Questions?